 Fax: (310) 222 5348

 For transcripts and education verifications, there is a $25 fee per transcript copy/verification letter.
 You can place a request and pay online.
 Please note that if you are not the nurse practitioner that a disclosure authorization form must be uploaded as part of the online request.

 OB/GYN Medical Protocol

-Due to the closure of the Women's Health Care Clinic, renewals and new subscriptions can no longer be processed.
+Due to the closure of the Women's Health Care Clinic, protocols are no longer be available.